 Granted, I could have.
 It was a golden opportunity.
 And it really does genuinely surprise me – even writing this now – that I didn’t feel the need to sting Mr Ex.

 My natural vengeance-seeking heart would normally jump at the chance to burn the people who hurt me.
 But, this time, I just didn’t feel that.
-And that is one of the many reasons I believe in Jesus.

 “Do you love her?”
 I asked him, calmly.
 He looked back at me, tilting his head in an ‘I can’t bare to answer that question honestly so I’m just going to look pitifully at you’ kind of way.